A First-Order Electroweak Phase Transition from Varying Yukawas: Effect of fermionic masses on the EWPT

 The mass of the fermion species is given by

-and we illustrate the dependence of $m_{f}$ on $\phi$ in Fig.~\ref{fig:masses}.
-Equation~(\ref{eq:Yukawavsphi}) just expresses the fact that before the EWPT, the Yukawas take values $y_1$ and after the EWPT they take their present value $y_0$.
+{and we illustrate the dependence of $m_{f}$ on $\phi$ in Fig.~\ref{fig:masses}.} Equation~(\ref{eq:Yukawavsphi}) just expresses the fact that before the EWPT, the Yukawas take values $y_1$ and after the EWPT they take their present value $y_0$.
 The power $n$ is just a parametrisation of how fast the variation is taking place and is therefore encoding the model dependence.
-Depending on the underlying model, the Higgs field variation will follow the flavon field variation at different speeds.
-Large values of $n$ mean the Yukawa coupling remain large for a greater range of $\phi$ away from zero.
+Depending on the underlying model and the dynamics of the bounce, the Higgs field variation will follow the flavon field variation at different speeds. {Once the path during the phase transition in field space is known, one can eliminate the flavon VEV and reduce the tunnelling problem to a one-dimensional one.
+Unlike in an Effective Field Theory, the parametric dependence of the Yukawa on the Higgs can be very complicated, see e.g. ~\cite{vonHarling:2016vhf}.
+But since the Yukawas of the light quarks essentially drop from unity to small values, the family of functions given in ~(\ref{eq:Yukawavsphi}) is representative of what can be observed in a full numerical treatment.
+Our equation ~(\ref{eq:Yukawavsphi}) should be viewed as a simple toy ansatz to study the qualitative effect of Yukawa variation on the EW phase transition and not as a full realistic model.} Large values of $n$ mean the Yukawa coupling remain large for a greater range of $\phi$ away from zero.
 We will see that large $n$ strengthen the phase transition.

 We study the strength of the EWPT for different choices of $n$, $y_{1}\sim {\cal O}(1)$ and the number of degrees of freedom, $g$, of the species with the $\phi$-dependent Yukawa coupling.
 The results do not depend strongly on the choice of $y_{0}$ as long as $y_{0} \ll 1$.
 The top Yukawa is assumed to be constant and take its SM value.